Chibi-Robo!: Plot

 In the beginning, Chibi-Robo appears in a ventilation system within a museum, with a semi-glowing red button in front of him.
 After pressing it, a trap door goes off in the floor, and Chibi-Robo falls through.
-He lands in the Curator's office, where he meets the Curator and a cell phone-like robot Telly, who is Chibi-Robo's manager.
-The Curator explains Chibi-Robo's purpose to collect photos called NostalJunk using silhouette film to help increase the museum's popularity.
-While performing this task, Chibi-Robo meets living toys and objects around the museum and helps them with their duties in exchange for silhouette film.
+He lands in the Curator's office, where he meets the Curator and a cell phone-like robot named Telly, who is Chibi-Robo's manager.
+The Curator explains that Chibi-Robo's purpose to collect photos called NostalJunk using silhouette film to help increase the museum's popularity.
+While performing this task, Chibi-Robo meets living toys and objects around the museum (consisting of Drake Redcrest from the first game, a toy alien named Miss Clayra, small versions of Chibi-Robo called Chibi-Tots, two toy chefs named Ketschburg and Mostardin, a bear-shaped sponge named Joshy Bear, a lion fountain statue named Laroque, a toy squid named Squid Vicious, and three lion toys named Moppi, Moppo, and Moppa) and helps them with their duties in exchange for silhouette film.
+At one point, the Curator is asked to speak in front of an audience (which doesn't go well due to his stage fright) and later decides to write a book about his museum.
 In the end, the museum becomes a thrilling success, with the Curator giving Chibi-Robo credit for his efforts.

 Chibi-Robo!
 Zip Lash

 Chibi-Robo!
 Zip Lash is a Nintendo 3DS game.
 It was released in Japan and North America in October 2015, and in Europe and Australia in November.
 Unlike past games, Chibi-Robo!
 Zip Lash is a sidescrolling platformer with emphasis on combat and exploration.
 In this game, Chibi-Robo uses his tail-like cord as a whip to attack enemies and latch onto objects.
 Certain collectibles can increase the length of Chibi-Robo's cord.
 A Chibi-Robo amiibo was also produced to interact with the game.
+Developers of Zip Lash believed that this game might be the last game in the Chibi-Robo! series if this game did not meet sales expectations, and the game was not received well critically and commercially, considered to be a commercial failure.